vatesfr/xen-orchestra/README.md

 # Fetches the last changes (the merge and version bump) from master to
 # next-release.
-git pull --fast-forward master
+git pull --ff-only master

 # Push the changes on git.
-git push origin master:master next-release:next-release
+git push --follow-tags origin master next-release

 # Publish this release to npm.
 npm publish